Skip to main content

 Storage Configuration

-• fs_size_vm_mib - Storage allocated to individual VMs
+• fs_size_vm_mib - Storage allocated to VMs

 [machine]